 However not all Japanese toilets have this built-in sink.
 Many look like the one below and feature a separate, traditional sink.
 These are common in public, high traffic areas such as airports, restaurants, hotels, and nightclubs.

-No article on Japanese toilets would be complete without mentioning squat toilets.
-Although these are not a Japanese invention, they can be found throughout Japan.
-As such it is best to familiarize yourself with them.
+No article on Japanese toilets would be complete without mentioning the much-loved (and much-hated) squat toilets.
+Although these are not a Japanese invention, they can be found throughout Japan and most of Asia.
+As such it is best to familiarize yourself with them before traveling the region.

 The first experience can be a little strange but some people argue that this method is actually healthier and more efficient.
 To read more on that debate, I was recently surprised to find that Wikipedia even has a page on Human Defecation Postures.